mmollina/tutorials/solcap/solcap_example.md

 ---
-title: Building a genetic map using SolCAP data (codes with minimal comments)
+title: Building a genetic map using potato genotype data from SolCAP (with minimal comments)
 author: "Marcelo Mollinari"
 date: "2018-10-23"
 output: